onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 Just like life, the internet also evolved blindly and unconsciously - gradient descent.
 But we are architects and can consciously choose our civilizational foundation

+> "Transcendence: Transcendence refers to the process of surpassing the limitations of a person’s mind, e.g. in terms of perception, representation, or understanding.
+It means going beyond the boundaries of the self and its mundane preoccupations in order to attain a deeper or broader insight into reality and a sense of connectedness to a greater whole.
+It requires stepping outside the conventional symbolic categories that are used to describe reality and moving on to a higher, more encompassing level of consciousness." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Protopia
 ██████████████████████████████████████████████████████████████████